hashobject/blog.hashobject.com/resources/posts/20130718-payments-api-for-collaborative-consumption-apps.md

 ## Conclusion

-We still not using Mangopay API in production, but so far it looks that it fits our needs.
+We still not using Mangopay API in production, but so far it looks like it will fit our needs.
-API itself is well designed and [documentation](http://www.mangopay.com/api-references/) is full and has good examples.
+API itself is well-designed and [documentation](http://www.mangopay.com/api-references/) and has good examples.

 We even created [Clojure library](http://os.hashobject.com/mangopay/) for it.